-Black Lion (BL) is a communication architecture for what is known as a distributed software-simulation (SW-sim).
+Black Lion (BL) is a communication architecture which enables a distributed software-simulation (SW-sim) of a spacecraft system.
+Spacecraft software undergoes rigorous levels of integration and validation testing of the complex mission behaviors.
+Besides testing the nominal functionality and expected spacecraft behaviors, simulations are critical to test off-nominal behaviors where components fail, sensor signals are corrupted and how ground contact communication periods are used to analyze and address mission issues.
 While the BL SW-sim is being developed in order to support flat-sat testing for an ongoing interplanetary mission in which the Laboratory for Atmospheric and Space Physics (LASP) and the Autonomous Vehicle Systems (AVS) laboratory at the University of Colorado Boulder are collaborating, the BL architecture is general enough to create a range of distributed spacecraft simulations.
 Multiple software processes across heterogenous computing platforms can be integrated into a single BL simulation.
-This could allow, for example, having a dedicated computer running a complex space environment model and another computer integrating spacecraft dynamics, both of them exchanging data dynamically through BL.
-This paper focus specifically in the use of BL in a software-based flat-sat configuration.
+This allows, for example, having a